-Podcasting is mainstream, people.
+Podcasting is mainstream, folks.
 Google is now indexing Podcasts in the search results.
 Here’s why podcasts are great for consuming travel-related content: Get destination reports, insider guides, and inspiration for long-haul flights, bus journeys, and airports.
-For people with little time to read or those that prefer the spoken word to the written word, podcasts are great for communicating ideas and as a medium for entertainment.
+For those with little time to read or those that prefer the spoken word to the written word, podcasts are great for communicating ideas and as a medium for entertainment.
 In this article, I present my recommendations for the best travel podcasts of 2019.
 Get inspired by these fun and fascinating shows and episodes!

 What you can learn from the podcasts in this list

 - How to find cheap flights, destinations and accommodation.

 - Maximise your trips for enjoyment and not just for Instagram posts.

 - How long-term travellers manage to travel the world on a seemingly endless basis